Scheduled MonumentsWalesMerthyr Tramroad Tunnel (Trevithick's Tunnel)

 What is Merthyr Tramroad Tunnel (Trevithick's Tunnel)?

-Merthyr Tramroad Tunnel is a surviving section of the pioneering iron tramroad constructed in South Wales during the early nineteenth century.
+Merthyr Tramroad Tunnel is a stone-built tunnel constructed as part of the early tramroad system serving the iron and coal industries of Merthyr Tydfil in South Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM573.

 What period does Merthyr Tramroad Tunnel (Trevithick's Tunnel) date from?

 Merthyr Tramroad Tunnel (Trevithick's Tunnel) dates from the post medieval/modern period, and is classified as a tramroad.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Merthyr Tramroad Tunnel (Trevithick's Tunnel)?